433mhz RF Transmitter and Receiver module with Arduino

 Code Explanation

 Firstly, the RCSwitch and servo libraries are included.
-After, objects were created for these libraries.
+After, objects are created for these libraries.

 #include <Servo.h>